Rate this page:

 You'll need to consider the different security responsibilities shared between you and Atlassian, depending on your chosen app architecture.
 Learn more about the Atlassian cloud shared responsibility model.

-Forge is our new development platform that helps you build secure Jira and Confluence Cloud apps with less overhead.
+Forge is our new development platform that helps you build a secure Jira and Confluence Cloud app quickly and easily.
+We recommend Forge if you're building your first Atlassian cloud app, or you want to reduce infrastructure and hosting overhead.

 Forge provides built-in security, Atlassian-hosted infrastructure, and UI extensibility options.
 It also offers a streamlined DevOps experience with development, staging, and production environments.

-While we work on bringing Forge apps to the Atlassian Marketplace, you can distribute your apps to users via the developer console.
+You can share and sell Forge apps on the Atlassian Marketplace, and you can manage, distribute, and monitor your apps in the developer console.

 Atlassian Connect is a framework that enables developers to build apps and integrations on top of Jira, Confluence, and Bitbucket Cloud products.